retro1996/VistaThemePlasma/INSTALL.md

 Make sure to compile the C++ components of plasmoids located in ```plasmoids/src/``` by running ```install.sh``` for every source folder.
 You can also use ```install_ninja.sh``` to build using Ninja.

 3. Move ```sddm-theme-mod``` to ```/usr/share/sddm/themes```, and then run ```install-services.sh``` found in ```sddm-theme-mod/Services```.
+    - **Some users have reported that this results in a blackscreen after boot for them.
+If you get a black screen, press ```Ctrl+Alt+F4```, then login with your username and password and disable the services you just installed (```sudo systemctl disable smod-stcw-before.service``` and ```sudo systemctl disable smod-stcw-after.service```).
+Restart after doing this.**
 4. Import and apply the color scheme through System Settings.
-7. When applying the global theme, only apply the splash screen and uncheck everything else.
+5. When applying the global theme, only apply the splash screen and uncheck everything else.

 ## KWin components <a name="kwin"></a>